-The contest to replace Liberia’s president and one of Africa’s three elected female heads of state, Ellen Johnson Sirleaf, has grown keener as the October 10, 2017 election date draws nearer.
+The contest to replace Liberia’s president and Africa’s first democratically elected head of state, Ellen Johnson Sirleaf, has grown keener as the October 10, 2017 election date draws nearer.

-Among over 20 candidates who are all men, one woman with little political experience stands strong as she hopes to become the continent’s fourth elected female head of state.
+Among the 20 candidates – 19 men – only one woman with little political experience stands strong as she hopes to become the continent’s second democratically elected female president.

 40-year-old former model and philanthropist MacDella Cooper is rubbing shoulders with veteran politicians who want to direct the affairs of Africa’s oldest republic state.

 Since she announced her presidential ambition in October 2016 under the ticket of her party, Union of Liberian Democrats (ULD), MacDella Cooper has campaigned across the country guided by her “five-star platform of hope and reform”: free education, universal healthcare, electricity in every home, decentralization and land ownership.